dillonkearns/advent-posts/The Power of Local Transformations.md

         birthdayDecoder
 ```

 What are `nameDecoder` and `birthdayDecoder`?
 Some kind of decoder.
 We're _combining_ them.
+Note that we can think about the decoders here at a high-level, and drop into the details as needed.

-But at some point, we need to refer to a Decoder that can directly resolve to a value (similar to our recursive "base case").
+At some point, following our Decoder definitions we will find a Decoder that doesn't just compose Decoders, but directly resolves to a value (similar to our recursive "base case").

 ```elm
 nameDecoder =